the-data-lab/gstore/README.md

 ### How to run
 `gstore` has proposed a new storage format called *tile based represenation* which takes advantage of *symmetry* and *smallest number of bits (SNB)* format.
 So, a graph need to be converted in that format before you can run.

-* `Graph generation`: We have modified Graph500 generator little bit and have added the source code to generate a kronecker graph.
+* `Graph generation and Conversion`: We have modified Graph500 generator little bit and have added the source code to generate a kronecker graph.
 Go inside `graph500-generator` directory and run
   `make`.
     You need `mpi` to be installed.
 Thereafter run `./generator_test_mpi 25 16 1 1` (single-threaded, single file generated) or
    `mpirun -np 16 ./generator_test_mpi 25 16 1 1` (16 process, 16 files)

    to generate an kronecker-25-16 graph.
 This will have 2^25 vertices and 2x16x2^25 edges (assuming undirected).
 If you run multi-process one, than you need to concatenate all the generated files in one file (use cat filename >> singlefile).
 At the end you will get a binary edge-list file.
 Lets call the above generated file as *kron_25_16b.dat*.
 Its approximate size is 4GB.
 Kindly, note that this generator is not efficient and will take forever to generate a trillion edge graph.
-We have one more generator, and would love to share it with you.
-Let me know.
+We have one more generator, and plenty of other conversion functions such as text to binary etc, and is shared in https://github.com/pradeep-k/gConv.
+Use that for bigger graph generation (or even smaller if you want).
+Let me know, if you need any further help.

 * `Graph conversion`: Run following command to convert the *kron_25_16b.dat* to *tile based representation*: